arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  I bailed last minute because commitment issues run in my family. 🛑❌
+  I consulted my alternate self; they also declined. 🛑❌
 </p>

 <br />